Series: Madison Cruz Mystery #1

 Buy the Book:

-Secrets, spies, sexy guys… staying sane is hard.
-Staying alive is harder.
+Secrets, spies, sexy guys.
+Staying alive is hard.

 Winner of Chanticleer Book Review’s Mystery & Mayhem Humor Award, Lucy Carol delivers a sparkling fun page-turner, launching the madcap series, Madison Cruz Mystery.
 Madison Cruz must try to connect with her FBI mother, yet hide evidence for her grandfather.
 Out of her league, and out of control, she won’t stop trying to unmask the treacherous villain who endangers her family.
 As the mystery heats up, so does her attraction to a couple of sexy guys who vie for her affections.
 With two to choose from you’d think Madison could have double the fun.
 But she can’t think about that right now, because the enemy is right behind her.